-We reviewed the requirements of 45 C.F.R. §155 to identify performance audit objectives relevant to CCA's Exchange functions.
+We reviewed the requirements of 45 C.F.R. §155 subparts C, D, E, and K to identify performance audit objectives relevant to CCA's Exchange functions.
 We performed this engagement in accordance with GAGAS and developed performance audit programs and testing procedures in accordance with GAGAS and Eide Bailly performance audit methodologies.